Scroll to content

 -Bikeability Levels 1 and 2 (to teach the children how to confidently ride their bikes on today’s roads) – Year 6

-• Whole School Festivals which will take place half termly, providing opportunities for everyone to participate in intra-school competitions – rugby, dance, athletics, Paralympics, yoga & mindfulness, football and rackets
+• Whole School Festivals which will take place half termly, providing opportunities for everyone to participate in intra-school competitions – handball, dance, sports hall athletics, yoga & mindfulness, cricket and rugby.

-• Cluster competitions which will take place half termly.
-Children will have the opportunity to participate in inter-school competitions alongside local schools.
+• Cluster and whole-borough competitions and events which will take place half termly.
+Children will have the opportunity to participate in inter-school competitions alongside other local schools.

 • Year 5 children and welfare staff will also participate in ‘Change 4 Life’ Playtime Leaders training.